 Using ice if you have Plantar Fasciitis makes perfect sense and is often the go-to remedy for when the pain is truly too much.
 Ice is great for reducing inflammation and pain, and, as such, I believe it’s a great idea to always have an ice pack in your freezer for when you need it.

 There are different things you can do with ice.
 You can massage your arch and heel with an ice cube.
-There are also a lot of ideas like freezing a bottle, a can or even a golf ball and rolling your foot over it to massage the arch.
+There are also a lot of ideas like freezing a bottle, a can or even a tennis ball and rolling your foot over it to massage the arch.

 You can prepare yourself an ice bath, mix water with ice and rest your heel and arch in the bath for 15-20min.
 When opting for an ice bath, make sure your mind doesn’t wander off.
 Exposing your skin and your toes to freezing temperatures for an extended period of time can have some serious consequences.
 To prevent them you can use neoprene toe covers or try to find a way to keep your toes out of the water.
 In any case, at the first sign of any cold exposure related issues, you should stop with your ice batch.